KTkool/DTC-OSTI-InfectiousDisease-F/README.md

 PhasePlaneTCL.m
 Solves the Target Cell Limited Model and outputs a phase plane plot of a pair of the model variables e.g. T against V. Takes two inputs, which indicate which variables to plot.

+Nullclines.m
+Reproduces the graph in Fig.3 for the nullclines of the Extended Model with Quasi Steady State Assumption